 Here are a couple of suggestions to help you stay chilled out during your trip:

-- Go for things that don’t require a lot of planning – All of the option on the list below are spots or places you could travel to at a moment notice.
-The trouble with places further away is that they’ll require more planning and having more moving parts.
+- Go for things that don’t require a lot of planning – All of the options on the list below are spots or places you could travel to at a moment’s notice.
+The trouble with places further away is that they’ll require more planning and more moving parts.
 The more moving parts something has, the more things can go wrong.